chrisbuild124/chrisbuild124/README.md

 ### Current Projects

-- 🏋️ A calorie tracker that authenticates user's using Auth0 & JWT coookies in the backend *(in progress)*
+- 🏋️ A calorie tracker that authenticates user's using Auth0 & JWT coookies in the backend *([in progress](https://github.com/chrisbuild124/AI-Nutrition-Tracker))*
-- 💵 A cost of living comparison checker using python and flask *(in progress)*
 - ✨ Feel free to look around on the other cool projects I'm involved in!

 ### Goals
 I want to work in either backend of fullstack development upon graduation as a Software Engineer! <br>
-I'm currently seeking **Software Engineering Internships for Fall 2026** to continue growing as a developer and work on impactful projects.
+I'm currently seeking **Software Engineering Internships for Fall 2026** and **Software Engineering Entry Roles for Spring 2027** to continue growing as a developer and work on impactful projects.

 - Email: sextonch@oregonstate.edu